YU-MITC/moodle-atto_yukaltura/README.md

 * fixed atto_selector.php, in order to resolve an undefined property issue in a dynamic defined class.
 * fixed atto_selector.php, in order to resolve a media search issue in the Moodle 4.3 and later versions.
 * fixed javascript files, in order to resolve an issue data comparison use "undefined".
-* fixed attorecorder.js and attouploader.js in order to use new setting item  (about maximum data siize).
+* fixed attorecorder.js and attouploader.js in order to use new setting item  (about maximum data size).

 Version 2.1.0